nh-skp-KT0015 - Human keratinocyte (hKT)

 Culture Medium Keratinocyte Basal Medium (KBM) supplemented with Keratinocyte Growth Medium (KGM)-Lonza

 Subculturing Enzymatic Dissociation: 1.
 Remove and discard the culture medium.
-2. Rinse the flask three times with 1x PBS solution to remove residual metabolites from cellular metabolism.
-3. Add 2.0 to 3.0 mL of trypsin-EDTA solution to the flask.
+2. Rinse the flask three times with 1x PBS solution to remove residual metabolites.
+3. Add 2.0–3.0 mL of 0.05% trypsin-EDTA solution to the flask.
 4. Observe the flask under an inverted microscope until the cell layer becomes individualized and detached (usually between 3 and 7 minutes).
 NOTE: To prevent cell clumping, do not agitate the flask until trypsin has effectively acted.
 The flask may be placed at 37ºC (optimum trypsin activity temperature) to optimize the process.
 If, within the expected time, the cells are individualized but still slightly adherent, the flask can be gently tapped against the palm of the hand or a flat, smooth surface.
-5. Add a volume of complete growth medium proportional to the previously added trypsin solution (2.0–3.0 mL).
-6. Gently mix the cell suspension with the pipette to ensure even distribution of trypsin and medium, then transfer the suspension to a tube.
-7. Remove an aliquot for cell counting using a Neubauer chamber or an automated cell counter.
-8. Centrifuge the cell suspension.
-9. Subculture: Cultures can be established by centrifugation followed by resuspension at a density of 4–6 × 10³ cells/cm².
-NOTE: For more details on enzymatic dissociation and cell subculture, refer to Chapter 12 of Culture of Animal Cells, 6th edition, by R. Ian Freshney, published by Alan R. Liss, N.Y., 2010.
+5. Add a volume of trypsin inhibitor proportional to the volume of trypsin added (2.0–3.0 mL).
+6. Gently pipette the suspension to ensure uniform cell distribution and enzyme neutralization, then transfer to a centrifuge tube.
+7. Remove an aliquot for cell counting.
+8. Centrifuge the cell suspension at 150 × g for 5 minutes.
+9. Subculture: After centrifugation, resuspend the cells in growth medium and seed at a density of 4–6 × 10³ cells/cm².
+NOTE: For further information on enzymatic dissociation and cell subculture, refer to Chapter 12 of Culture of Animal Cells, 6th edition, by R. Ian Freshney (Alan R. Liss, New York, 2010).

 Subculturing Medium Renewal Every 2 to 3 days